Hailing from the aptly named "Jet City" Seattle, WA, the

 TBS: So you guys have these strange super hero/glam personas how did that come about?
 And what is your role in the band?

-the power of his mind--he's actually been thrown out of restaurants for that.
-Our bass player, Scotty Astronaughty, has X-ray vision in one eye and our
+power of his mind--he's actually been thrown out of restaurants for that.
+Our bass player, Scotty Astronaughty, has X-ray vision in one eye and our new

-persona.
-I mean, who cares about a band who are just normal Joes that enjoy wearing blue jeans and playing music?
+mean, who cares about a band who are just normal Joes that enjoy wearing blue jeans and playing music?
 Not me, that's boring.
-I like to think
+I like to think of the Space

-variety... we don't care about normal women who would rather go out with Brad Pitt than Paul Stanley or Joey Ramone.
-And most rock-n-roll-type women
+we don't care about normal women who would rather go out with Brad Pitt than Paul Stanley or Joey Ramone.
+And most rock-n-roll-type women do think the

-do think the Space Cretins are sexy.
+Space Cretins are sexy.
 It's a spiritual sexuality actually.
 It's not just about looks, it's about personality, charisma, charm, and self-confidence.
+I'm going to

 TBS: Any other bands people may recognize you from previous to the Space Cretins?